Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/Sections/whatIsANetwork.md

 How will we describe these units though?
 Consider sending a letter over mail.
 To me, the most straightforward "unit" would be one letter.
 However, to the mail carrier they might consider an entire bag of letters to be one unit of measurement since from their perspective they just transport bags of mail between distribution centers.
 Some other people might consider individual words of the letter to be distinct units.

 I bring this up to explain that different use cases and different users might have different ideas *and* terms for what "one unit" of measurement is considered. *Most often,* one unit of data sent over a network is called a **packet**.
-For all sections, if I use the term "packet", that will just mean one generic chunk of data sent for our purposes, however, other terms may be used interchangibly depending on the purpose.
+For all sections, if I use the term "packet", that will just mean one generic chunk of data sent for our purposes, however, other terms may be used interchangeably depending on the purpose.

 ### The need for switches